WKMN-Development/wkmn.js/README.md

-# wkmn.js
+# WKMN.js
+If you're reading this, enjoy!

-Attribute my works with a single &lt;script> tag.
+This script allows me attribute myself to any of my works with a single '<script>' tag.

+This really serves no purpose for anyone else, unless you want to fork it!